DavidFFerreira/psa_car_controller/README.md

 ### This is a python program to control and get information from a PSA car.
 I test it with a Peugeot e-208, but it works with others PSA vehicles (Citroen, Opel, Vauxhall, DS).

 With this app you will be able to :
  - get the status of the car (battery level for electric vehicle, position ... )
  - start and stop the charge
  - set a charge threshold to limit the battery level to a certain percentage
  - set a stop hour to charge your vehicle only on off-peak hours
  - control air conditioning
- - control lights and horn if your vehicle is compatible (mine isn't)
+ - control lights and horn if your vehicle is compatible
+ - unlock and lock your vehicle if your vehicle is compatible
  - get consumption statistic
  - visualize your trips on a map or in a table
  - get the list of car charging